maxshuty/simply-lazy/README.md

 A simple, lightweight (0.6kb), pure JavaScript image lazy loader that even works in IE\* utilizing the `IntersectionObserver` API.

+See the [Browser Support](#browser-support) section for more information regarding browser support.

 ## DEMO

 [View the live demo here](https://maxshuty.github.io/simply-lazy/).
 This GitHub pages demo is hosted in this repository's `/docs` directory for you to see exactly how it is used.